Talk With Your Doctor

 Webinar: As Seen on TV: Integrating Tobacco Education Campaigns into Your Clinical Practice

 Want to know more about the Tips From Former Smokers campaign?
-The AAP is hosting a webinar on August 7th that discusses this campaign, as well as the FDA The Real Cost campaign.
-Physicians from the AAP and the American Academy of Family Physicians will be discussing how to utilize these campaigns to have effective discussions about tobacco use and secondhand smoke with patients and families in a clinical setting.
-Register for this webinar!
+The AAP hosted a webinar that discusses this campaign, as well as the FDA The Real Cost campaign.
+Physicians from the AAP and the American Academy of Family Physicians discussed how to utilize these campaigns to have effective discussions about tobacco use and secondhand smoke with patients and families in a clinical setting.

 On this page are resources specific to pediatric practice settings; for more general resources, including videos, fact sheets,and a physician pocket card, please visit the CDC Tips From Former Smokers Health Care Providers Web site.